May 11, 2016 - v1.1

 This manual describes how to get started with your CamDo Bullet.
 The CamDo Bullet is a low power device that interfaces with HERO3+ and HERO4 cameras.
 The Bullet gives the user the ability to turn on, turn off and trigger the camera’s shutter button through a wired interface such as a camera shutter release (sold separately).

-- 2.5mm patch cable (used for multi camera setups)
+D. 2.5mm patch cable (used for multi camera setups or custom trigger)

 - Hook the latch mechanism on the end of the CamDo Bullet to the indent on the edge of the camera.